Kauai snorkeling is always an exciting adventure. We have snorkeled the whole island, and share below our favorite spots and boat trips.

 North Shore Locations:

-Kauai offers one of the most scenic snorkel boat tours in the world.
-You get to one of the best snorkel spots on the island and you see the iconic sheer green cliff scenery of the Na Pali Coast.
-And it can be a thrilling and harrowing boat trip out there and back.
-We have experienced Na Pali snorkel boat tours from the north and south sides of the island.
-In our eBook guide below we share more about what it is like, our preferred boat companies, the best season to go and the best place to start from.
+Kauai offers one of the most scenic snorkel boat tours in the world, the Na Pali Coast.
+And it takes you to one of the best snorkel spots on the island.
+We have taken these tours from the north and south sides of the island.
+In our eBook guide above we share more about what it is like, our preferred boat companies, what season to go and the most desirable place to start from.

-Watching this movie is the best way for you to get a sense for what Kauai snorkeling is really like.
+Watching this Kauai snorkeling video is a great way for you to get a sense for what it is really like.
 It is from many locations around the island.

 1. It's Always An Adventure

-Kauai snorkeling always gets our blood pumping.
+Snorkeling in Kauai always gets our blood pumping.
 To be honest, it does not offer the quantity or quality of snorkeling spots of say the Big Island or Maui, although we like it better than Oahu.
 But what it does offer is adventure, in a way that the other islands don't.
-There is just something raw about this island that makes you feel like you are an adventurer exploring Jurassic Park.
-That is probably why they filmed a lot of those movies on Kauai.

 2. Natural Beauty In Abundance